The Anthea's Garden Project

-The Anthea's Garden children's book with music by Katherine Rawlings was performed live in 2015 by Collision Theory, with pictures and media produced by the book's illustrator Simon Howe and narration by the book's author Ailsa Wild on...
+The Anthea's Garden children's book with music by Katherine Rawlings was performed live by Collision Theory, with pictures and media produced by the book's illustrator Simon Howe and narration by the book's author Ailsa Wild in...

 Venue: La Mama Courthouse, Carlton

 Help support the Anthea's Garden children's book project!!